The Science Behind Saving the Ocean

 The knowledge gained from these scientific studies helps us:

-Identify areas that need protection: Scientists help identify important habitats for marine life and recommend areas that should be designated as marine protected areas.
+Identify areas that require protection: Scientists help identify important habitats for marine life and recommend areas that should be designated as marine protected areas.
 For example, they might study the feeding grounds of a specific species of whale and recommend that area be protected from fishing activities.

 Develop sustainable fishing practices: They help to set fishing limits and develop fishing gear that minimizes harm to marine life.
 For instance, they might work with fishermen to develop fishing nets that allow smaller fish to escape.